NO FEE UNLESS WE WIN

 Safety Considerations for Lane Splitting: Best Practices for Motorcyclists

-Although splitting lanes in Texas is not permitted, there are several best practices motorcyclists can adopt to enhance their safety on the road.
+Although is not permitted, there are several to enhance their safety on the road.
 Imagine keeping a secure following distance of three to four seconds behind vehicles.
-This simple strategy allows for enough reaction time to sudden stops or shifts, which can make all the difference in a critical moment.
+This simple strategy allows for enough or shifts, which can make all the difference in a critical moment.
 It’s also vital to stay aware of blind spots, as motorcycles can easily be overlooked by larger vehicles.
 Consistently using turn signals when changing lanes is essential; it communicates your intentions to other drivers and helps create a safer environment for everyone.

 The center represents overall safety considerations, while each branch leads to a specific practice that can help improve safety when riding.
 Follow the branches to explore each area and see how they contribute to safer motorcycling.